SmartTensors/NTFk.jl/README.md

 ```

 Applying **NTFk**, we can find the unknown core size of the tensor using the tensor by itself as an input only.
-To do this, we explore a series of core sizes and we identify the optimal one:
+To do this, we explore a series of core sizes and identify the optimal one:

 ```julia
 sizes = [csize, (1,3,4), (3,3,4), (2,2,4), (2,4,4), (2,3,3), (2,3,5)]